 - 20. The DMC will: - (a) consider whether the material on which the recommendation is based is adequate to support it; the decision maker may seek additional information about or clarification of the recommendation; - (b) if the Act requires the PRA to consult the FCA, take into consideration the FCA's views on the issue; - (c) satisfy itself that the action recommended is appropriate in all the circumstances; - (d) decide whether to give the notice and settle the terms of any notice including whether and in what form to publicise the notice. - 21.
-If the PRA decides to issue a warning or first supervisory notice, the PRA will ensure that the notice meets the requirements set out in the Act. - 22.
+If the PRA decides to issue a warning or first supervisory notice, the PRA will ensure that the notice meets the requirements set out in the Act.

+- 10 The PRA's approach to enforcement: statutory statements of policy and procedure August 2018 - 22.
 If the PRA decides to take no further action and the PRA had previously informed the person concerned that it intended to recommend action, the PRA will communicate this promptly to the person concerned.